 A desktop-based free collage maker that’s fast, if a little utilitarian

-PhotoPad is a desktop program, making it faster and more flexible than its browser-based counterparts.
+PhotoPad is a desktop collage maker, making it faster and more flexible than its browser-based counterparts.
 You don’t have to relinquish your email address or Facebook username to use it, either.
 Unfortunately, it looks a little dated, and lacks some of the features that make online collage makers so much fun, including stickers and filters.

 Click "Collage" to begin, and set up your canvas by choosing a size for the finished print.
 Next, pick the background that will show behind your images.
 Most of the patterns provided here are quite cheesy, but you can also use your own picture or a solid color.